-These factors indicate the existence of material uncertainties that may cast significant doubt on the Group's and Company's ability to continue as going concerns.
-The ability of the Group and the Company to continue as going concerns are dependent on the continued support of their lenders and creditors, the timely successful launch and sales of its upcoming property development projects as well as the profitability of these projects, timely realisation of the unsold developed properties held for sale and the timely completion of the planned disposal of its investment properties by the Group.
+These factors indicate the existence of material uncertainties that may cast significant doubt on the Group's and the Company's ability to continue as going concerns.
+The ability of the Group and the Company to continue as going concerns are dependent on the continued support of their lenders and creditors, timely realisation of the unsold developed properties held for sale and the timely completion of the planned disposal of its non-current assets held for sale by the Group.